 Built-in password managers in the web browser have helped a lot.
 Web browsers can save users’ passwords and auto-fill the password field when the user visits the website’s login page next time.
 So password systems are not that frustrating as they used to be.

-In password systems, an attacker has to do some heavy lifting to get access to the target account.
+In password systems, an attacker has to do some heavy lifting to access the target account.
 In passwordless login, the attacker only needs to compromise users’ email id.
 We have seen how malware can steal money from PayPal without any 2FA.
 So getting one link from an email account is also possible.

 Make 2FA Mandatory for passwordless login and password login